GeekFunkLabs/squishbox/README.rst

 SquishBox
 =========

-Design files for the Squishbox, a Raspberry Pi sound module enclosure
+Software and design files for the Squishbox, a Raspberry Pi sound module enclosure